-In general, a person is considered disabled by Social Security Disability when they can no longer earn a living because of a medical condition that has lasted—or is expected to last—a year or more.
-Only people with permanent, long-lasting impairments qualify for disability benefits.
+In general, a person is considered disabled by the Social Security Administration (SSA) when they can no longer earn a living because of a medical condition that has lasted – or is expected to last – a year or more.
+Only people with permanent or long-lasting impairments qualify for disability benefits.
 Terminal illnesses also qualify.

-How Do I Qualify for Disability Benefits Based on an Impairment Listing?
+How do You Qualify for Disability Benefits Based on an Impairment Listing?

 The SSA publishes a book of potentially disabling conditions, known as the Blue Book.
 This book lists the criteria you must meet to qualify for benefits based on your specific medical impairment.

-The Medical Evidence You Need to Prove Your Impairment
+The Bedical Evidence You Need to Prove Your Impairment

 Depending on the nature of your illness or injury, the SSA might need to see:

 - Blood test results

 - Any other information your doctor can provide to help the SSA understand your diagnosis, treatment plan, and prognosis

 This medical evidence plays a central role in your application, so we encourage you to discuss your need for disability with your doctor.
 Your doctor can help by looking over your medical records to ensure everything is complete before you file your claim.